byu-cpe/ecen526_website/_labs/wep_wpa_security.md

 - This lab should only take around 45 minutes to complete.
 If the lab takes longer than that, there is a chance you are doing something wrong.
 If you are stuck, ask for help.

+- The WEP key is hex.
+Aircrack will return the key in the following format: XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX:XX.
+To join the network, you will want to remove all of the colons: XXXXXXXXXXXXXXXXXXXXXXXXXX.